Retailers and wholesalers must have a licence to sell tobacco products in NSW

 By 1 October 2025

-• If you submit a valid licence application on or before 1 October 2025, you can continue trading until you are notified of the outcome of your application.
+- If you submitted a valid licence application on or before 1 October 2025, you can continue trading until you are notified of the outcome of your application.
 If a licence is granted to you, you may then continue to sell tobacco and non-tobacco smoking products.
 If your application is refused, you must stop selling tobacco and non-tobacco smoking products.

 From 2 October 2025

-• If you apply for a licence on or after 2 October 2025 you can only sell tobacco and non-tobacco smoking products once your licence has been granted.
+- If you apply for a licence on or after 2 October 2025 you can only sell tobacco and non-tobacco smoking products once your licence has been granted.
+You may be liable for severe penalties if you continue to sell tobacco or non-tobacco smoking products without a licence.

-• NSW Health inspectors will begin to monitor compliance with the requirements to hold a licence to sell tobacco or non-tobacco smoking products.
+- NSW Health inspectors are monitoring compliance with the requirements to hold a licence to sell tobacco or non-tobacco smoking products.
 Trading without a licence may result in enforcement action being taken.

 Applicants will enter details of their business structure (individual or corporation), ABN, address and business details of each premises where tobacco is sold (or, if an online business, details of any associated website).